 root directory of the Jupyter lab.

-The latest version of Bempp can be installed using
+The latest release of Bempp can be installed using

 pip install bempp-cl